olliephillips/front/README.md

 ## Status

-- Function generation is fairly well implemented
+- Function and events done
-- Events to do
 - Constructors (new contract) to do